ShriramGH/Experiment-08-Encoders-and-decoders-/README.md

 Program for Endocers and Decoders  and verify its truth table in quartus using Verilog programming.

-Developed by:  P Sri Varshan
+Developed by:  Shriram S

-RegisterNumber:  22008051
+RegisterNumber:  22008494

 #### Encoder